Eagle Falls Rock Climbing

 From Lowville, follow Number Four Road to near its end.
 About 1/2 mile east of the intersection with Stillwater Road, turn left onto Soft Maple Road.
 This road is unmarked but there is a brown sign that says, "Beaver River Canoe Route."
 Go about 2.5 miles, then turn right onto another dirt road signed "Beaver River Canoe Route".
 Drive 2 minutes along the large green pipe on your right and park on the left.

 Cross the road, walk down the stairs under the penstock, then follow a trail south to the cliff.

-In late summer and fall the river is usually low enough to be crossed using a board that is stashed along the river a few hundred feet upstream from the falls.
+In late spring, summer, and fall the river is usually low enough to be crossed using boards that are stashed along the river a few hundred feet upstream from the falls.
 Look for a boulder on the far side with a nice flat spot.
-Make sure to pull the board back up for our paddling friends!
+If using the board with the cross bean, that side goes on the bank side, the other side goes to the boulder.
+Make sure to pull the board back up for our paddling friends.

 If the river is high and the line is down or you don't feel like using it you can always bring some kind of boat and launch from the beaver river canoe run launch 1/8 mile north of the parking area into Beaver Lake and boat across the lake above the damn.
 It's about a 3 minute canoe ride and leads to a very obvious heardpath that brings you south to the top of the cliff.